 11. What is the term of the patent?
 Can a patent be renewed once it is expired?

-Answer: Generally throughout world, term of patent is twenty years from the filing date in case of domestic patents, and it is twenty years from the date of international filing date in case of national phase applications entered through Patent Cooperation Treaty (PCT).
-Some countries also allow patent term adjustment in case of delay from the side of patent office in grant of patent and patent term extension in case of delay from the side of regulatory bodies in case of pharmaceutical and agricultural patents.
+Answer: Generally throughout the world, the term of a patent is twenty years from the filing date in the case of domestic patents, and it is twenty years from the date of the international filing date in case of national phase applications entered through Patent Cooperation Treaty (PCT).
+Some countries also allow patent term adjustment in case of delay from the side of the patent office in the grant of patent and patent term extension in case of delay from the side of regulatory bodies in case of pharmaceutical and agricultural patents.
 In India, no patent term adjustment or patent term extension is granted.
-Once term is expired, patents can’t be renewed.
+Once a term is expired, patents can’t be renewed.

-12. Who may file request for examination and what is time allowed for putting application in condition of grant?
+12. Who may file a request for examination and what is time allowed for putting an application in condition of the grant?